Michael Häupl

 Michael Häupl (born 14 September 1949) is an Austrian politician.
-A member of the Social Democratic Party of Austria, he served as mayor and governor of Vienna from 7 November 1994 until 24 May 2018.
+A member of the Social Democratic Party of Austria (SPÖ), he served as mayor and governor of Vienna from 1994 to 2018.

 Early life and education

-Häupl was born in Altlengbach, Lower Austria.
-He studied Biology and Zoology at the University of Vienna and was an academic assistant at the Vienna Natural History Museum from 1975 to 1983.
+Häupl was born in Altlengbach, a small town in Lower Austria.
+He studied biology and zoology at the University of Vienna.
+He subsequently worked in the herpetological collection of the Natural History Museum Vienna from 1975 to 1983.